Українська

 A miniature park with an area of 0.35 hectares with cobbled paths is decorated with many sculptures.
 24 high basalt stone columns and 5 artificial, several bronze sculptures, 16 benches for rest, 24 decorative lanterns were installed in the park.
 All stones were brought for the park from different parts of Ukraine.

-The main decoration of the square was a large fountain with a diameter of 11 meters, made of granite.
+The main decoration of the Stones Garden was a large fountain with a diameter of 11 meters, made of granite.
 In the center of the fountain there are three female bronze figures under an umbrella.
 A bronze mermaid sitting on a stone and holding a seashell in her hands attracts special attention. it is believed that love will surely come to those who touch her breasts.

 Obolonska embankment, 1 Kyiv